Generic selectors

 Category 3 matches: €13-€47

-Tickets for Mainz matches can bought via the club’s website or via the ticket office at the stadium.
+Tickets for Mainz matches can be bought via the club’s website or via the ticket office at the stadium.

 Reviews